Vietnam.vn - Nền tảng quảng bá Việt Nam

 Chronic kidney disease can interfere with ovulation, cause irregular periods, and affect a woman's fertility.

 Studies show that women are five times more likely to develop chronic kidney disease than men.
-The disease in women leads to a variety of special health problems, including the following.
+The disease in women leads to a series of special health problems as follows.

 Irregular menstruation

-If kidney function drops below 20% of normal, the buildup of waste products in the body can interfere with ovulation.
-This can affect menstruation and make it difficult to conceive.
+If kidney function drops below 20% of normal, the higher levels of waste buildup in the body can interfere with ovulation.
+This affects menstruation and makes it difficult to conceive.
 Chronic kidney disease can cause excessive bleeding or irregular periods, or both.
-When a person begins dialysis, irregular periods can get worse and may stop altogether.
+When a person begins dialysis, irregular periods get worse and may stop altogether.
 In addition, a person may experience menopause three to five years earlier than normal.

 Reproductive problems

-Chronic kidney disease interferes with ovulation, affecting a woman’s chances of getting pregnant.
-It can also lead to complications during pregnancy, such as preeclampsia, fetal growth restriction, and premature birth.
-In addition, stress during pregnancy can lead to significant loss of kidney function and worsen existing health conditions such as anemia, vitamin D deficiency, and high blood pressure.
+Chronic kidney disease interferes with ovulation, affecting a woman's chances of getting pregnant.
+This condition can also lead to a number of complications during pregnancy, including the risk of preeclampsia, fetal growth restriction, and premature birth.
+In addition, stress during pregnancy can lead to a significant decline in kidney function and worsen existing health conditions such as anemia, vitamin D deficiency, and high blood pressure.

 Mental health